streetwriters/notesnook/docs/help/contents/web-clipper/troubleshooting.md

 ## What to do if a website appears broken in the web clip?

 Since the [Notesnook Web Clipper](https://notesnook.com/notesnook-web-clipper) is still in alpha-beta stage, some rendering issues are expected in the web clips.
 If you notice any such problem, feel free to open a new issue on our [GitHub Issue Tracker](https://github.com/streetwriters/notesnook/issues/new/choose).

+## Related pages

+- [Installing the web clipper](/web-clipper/installation) — Chrome, Edge and Firefox
+- [Clipping your first page](/web-clipper/clipping-your-first-web-page-with-web-clipper) — areas, modes and organizing clips
+- [Attachments & files](/attachments-and-files) — managing the files in your notes